Harhare18/Employee-Attrition-Analysis/README.md

 - There are 28k perecent salary hike and 1089 male employee and 720 female employee in the education field of life sciences.

 KPI 3:
-- Reasearch and Developement deaprtment has the maximum performace ratings of employee with 5.5k of male employee and 3.7k of femle employee.
+- Reasearch and Developement deaprtment has the maximum performance ratings of employee with 5.5k of male employee and 3.7k of femle employee.
 - Sales Executive job role has the maximum count of employee with 582 of male employee and 396 of female employee.

 KPI 4: